Industrial Skills Instructors

 Lee has served as an instructor for Selsius™ and the Southwestern Illinois College Industrial Technology Center since 2008.
 His training specialties include rigging, welding and blue-print reading.
-He is also an instructor in the apprenticeship program for Ironworkers Local 392, East St. Louis, and previously provided industrial training for Lewis & Clark Community College.
+He is also an instructor in the apprenticeship program for Ironworkers Local 392, East St. Louis and previously provided industrial training for Lewis and Clark Community College.

-He holds an associate degree in welding technology from Southwestern Illinois College.
+He holds an associate's degree in Welding Technology from Southwestern Illinois College.
 He is a certified welding inspector and certified welding educator and serves as committee chairperson for the American Welding Society Education Committee, St. Louis Section.
 Lee also completed OSHA 510 (construction safety) and OSHA 500 (construction health and safety for trainers) courses at St. Louis University.

 Lee holds journeyman Ironworker status and has been a member of Ironworkers Local 392 since 1996.
 He has also worked at Central Mine Equipment Company in Earth City, Missouri as a welder/fabricator.

-Since 2004, Esselman has brought his unique experiences to students at Ranken Technical College and most recently, to the Industrial Technology Center at Southwestern Illinois College and Selsius™.
-Esselman’s areas of expertise are all things electrical and PLC, programmable logic controllers.
+Since 2004, Esselman has brought his unique experiences to students at Ranken Technical College and most recently to the Industrial Technology Center at Southwestern Illinois College and Selsius™.
+Esselman's areas of expertise are all things electrical and programmable logic controllers.

-He holds an associate degree in electrical/electronic instruments from the Community College of the Air Force and another from Lewis and Clark Community College.
-He has more than 250 credit hours from Southern Illinois University-Edwardsville and received journeyman status as an electrician in electronics instrumentation from the U.S. Department of Labor.
+He holds an associate's degree in electrical/electronic instruments from the Community College of the Air Force and another from Lewis and Clark Community College.
+He has more than 250 credit hours from Southern Illinois University Edwardsville and received journeyman status as an electrician in electronics instrumentation from the U.S. Department of Labor.

 With more than 35 years of work experience, Mike Pernicka brings real-world pneumatic and hydraulic knowledge to the Selsius™ training programs.
 He has been an instructor with Southwestern Illinois College and Selsius™ for nearly 10 years, bringing his brand of practical instruction to trainees and students.